 - The applicant must also physically be in the United States when the life insurance policy is approved and delivered.
 If the policy is mailed to the applicant / insured, the policy must be mailed to an address that is in the United States – and that address must be in the same state where the individual applied for the coverage.
 Likewise, even if the policy is mailed (as versus delivered in person), the individual must still be in the United States at the time that the policy is mailed to him or to her.

 - The applicant/insured must have some type of ties to the United States.
 This may include having some family in the country or having a business in the U.S. However, an individual cannot simply purchase life insurance in the U.S. because they are in the country on vacation.

 In addition, many life insurance companies will also require that an applicant purchase a minimum amount of coverage.

 This coverage can be kept for a certain period of time – such as just a few years – or, in the case of permanent coverage like whole or universal life, it can be kept indefinitely, provided that the premiums are paid.

-This cash can grow over time, and it can be borrowed or withdrawn for any need that you see fit.
-It is important to note, though, that any unpaid cash value balance at the time of an insured’s death will be deducted from the death benefit proceeds that are paid out to the policy’s beneficiary.
+This money can grow over time, and it can be borrowed or withdrawn for any need that you see fit.
+It’s important to know, though, that any cash value balance unpaid at the time of an insured’s death will be deducted from proceeds of the death benefit that are paid to the policy’s beneficiary.

-Then, you can directly compare – showing no bias – the policies, features, and quotes of numerous insurers.
+Then, you can directly compare – showing no bias – the policies, features, and quotes from numerous insurers.
 You will also be able to address those more specific needs, such as seeking life insurance for diabetics or finding the best life insurance coverage for a veteran, with ease by working with us.

-If you’re ready to begin the comparison process, we can help.
-We work with many of the top rated life insurance carriers in the market place today – and we can get you the information that you need quickly, easily, and very conveniently, directly from your home computer, and without the need to ever meet in person with a life insurance agent.
-When you are ready to begin comparing, all you have to do is fill out the form on this page.
+If you’re ready to get going with the comparing process, we can help.
+We work with top-ranked insurance carriers in the marketplace today and can get you the info that you need speedily, easily, and very conveniently, directly from your home desktop, and not needing to meet a life insurance agent in person.